par7133/RADXIDE/README.md

 /Private<br>
 /Public<br>
 <br>
+Setting dan(MAXFILES) you define how many files max the project can contain.
+Setting dan(MAXFILESIZE) you define the max size of the file RADXIDE can handle.
+<br><br>
 You can exclude folders from the project by adding their name to $dan(prjdirignore) eg {.git nbproject} in a way they are ignored by RADXIDE.<br>